When is it acceptable to UKCA mark products in the UK?

 What products must use the UKCA mark?

-Most products currently required to use CE marking will need to switch to UKCA marking by the end of 2021.
-You can check whether UKCA marking will be required for specific products here.
+Most products currently required to use CE marking can to switch to UKCA marking from 1st January 2021.
+However, UKCA marking will only be mandatory for regulations covered by UK Government departments other than the Department for Business and Trade (DBT), i.e., medical devices, rail interoperability, construction products, civil explosives, cableways, energy using products, hazardous substance (RoHS).
+You can check whether UKCA marking will be required for your products here.

 What are the requirements for Northern Ireland?